Hackbridge Primary School Nursery Admission Arrangements for Entry in 2022/2023

 The child’s home address excludes any business, relative’s or childminder’s address and must be the applicant’s normal place of residence.
 If there is a genuine equal share custody arrangement between the two parents, the address that will be used will normally be the address of the parent who is claiming Child Benefit for the child, however all available evidence will be considered.

 The address to be used for the initial allocation of places will be the child’s address at the closing date for application.
-Changes of address up to dates stated in the scheme may be considered if there are exceptional reasons behind the change, such as if a family has just moved to the area, or has returned from abroad.
+Changes of address after that may be considered if there are exceptional reasons behind the change, such as if a family has just moved to the area, or has returned from abroad.
 The address to be used for waiting lists, after the initial allocation, and for mid-term admissions will be the child’s current address.
 Any offer is conditional upon the child living at the appropriate address on the relevant date.
-Parents have a responsibility to notify the Local Authority of any change of address.
+Parents have a responsibility to notify the school of any change of address.

 Where there are more applicants than places available, waiting lists will operate according to the oversubscription criteria shown above and without regard to the date the application was received or when a child’s name was added to the waiting list.
 Children with education, health and care plans will take priority over children on a waiting list.